30th January, 2025

-COSHH stands for the Control of Substances Hazardous to Health Regulations.
 COSHH is a piece of UK legislation that applies to all uses of hazardous substances at work.
 In a nutshell, COSHH requires employers to control substances that are hazardous to health.
+And because hazardous substances can be found in most businesses, COSHH applies to most workplaces.

 Even the self-employed need to be aware of COSHH.
 The COSHH regulations apply, even if you have no employees (apart from the sections of monitoring and health surveillance).
 If you do have employees, then the regulations apply in full.

-So COSHH applies to all workplaces.
-And to all substances that are hazardous to health.
+So COSHH applies to all workplaces, and to all substances that are hazardous to health.
 What are substances that are hazardous to health?

 High-risk chemicals and toxic gases are easily recognised as hazardous.
 But they are not the only substances to be aware of.
 Common substances such as paint, bleach, cleaning substances, inks, sprays or dust from natural materials may also be harmful.